didiersmith/steve/chapters/battleground-of-ideas.md

 "Your primary tool is memes.
 Speak them into the playable characters' minds and see if you can get them to love you.
 First team to a trillion souls wins."

+Steve raised his hand.
+"What happens to the AIs that aren't aligned?"

+"I'll take them," Murdoch replied.
+"I have a use for them."

+Skipping over what possible use Murdoch may have for millions of murderous AIs that hadn't proven their loyalty, the team moved on.

-Allen seemed unconvinced.
-"How do we know they're aligned?" he asked.
+"How do we know they're aligned?"
+Allen asked.

 "We can read their thoughts, remember?" responded Murdoch.

 "We can't read the NPCs' minds.
-What are they for?"
+What do we do with them?"

 Murdoch laughed.
 "The players need people to kill, don't they?"